ChinmayK0607/AC-Asignment-OCR/README.md

    - Sign up for a Groq account and obtain your API key
    - Set the `GROQ_API_KEY` variable in `main.py` with your API key

+4. Prepare test images:
+   - Create an `images` folder in the project directory
+   - Add some test images (PNG, JPG, JPEG) to this folder for stress testing

 ## Usage

 1. Start the backend server: